Crown for Christmas: Plot

 Alison "Allie" Evans (Danica McKellar) is an American hotel maid who was fired for not getting an important guest's room ready in time.
 Overhearing this, a hotel patron's servant, Fergus (Pavel Douglas), hires her to be a governess for his employer's daughter in the country of Winshire.
 When Allie accepts and arrives in the country, she finds that Fergus' employer is widower King Maximillian (Rupert Penry-Jones) and that his daughter is Princess Theodora (Ellie Botterill) who has become mischievous since her mother's death.
 But, she meets her match in Allie, as Allie single-handedly raised her younger brother and sister following their parents' deaths.

 When not busy looking after the princess, Allie befriends the other staff members.
 All while King Maximillian is being pressured by Chancellor Riggs (Colin McFarlane) to become engaged to Lady Celia (Alexandra Evans).
 Theodora has some objections to this as she thinks Allie would be a better match.
 When the party arrives, Allie is invited, much to the jealousy and irritation of Lady Celia and to hers and Max’s dismay, the wedding ring has gone missing.

+After Princess Theodora steals a ring from her future stepmother, Lady Celia, as an act of rebellion, Allie confronts her about the theft, understanding the deeper reasons behind Theodora’s behavior.
+Allie recognizes that the young princess is lashing out due to her unresolved grief over her mother and fears that her father’s engagement to Lady Celia will lead to further emotional loss.
+With patience and kindness, Allie helps Theodora understand her own feelings, encouraging her to return the ring and apologize, which slowly softens Theodora’s heart and strengthens her bond with Allie.